Research Futures Scholarship Program

 5. The scholarship remains valid whilst the recipient:

-1. Remains enrolled in full-time study at Southern Cross University; and
+1. remains enrolled in study at Southern Cross University or the respective Australian University; and

 6. The scholarship will lapse if the Offer has passed the lapse date.

-7. The scholarship will lapse if the student named on the Offer cancels their enrolment at Southern Cross University.
+7. The scholarship will lapse if the student named on the Offer cancels their enrolment at Southern Cross University, or the respective Australian University.

 9. The scholarship may be withdrawn with 10 days written notice, should the recipient breach any of these conditions.

-10. There is a limited number of scholarships available.
+10. There are a limited number of scholarships available.

 11. NCNM reserves the right to terminate a Scholarship in circumstances where: